An exhibition of American quilts commissioned by the U.S. Embassy-Beijing, touring through China in 2012–2014

 Partial funding provided by the U.S. Department of State Bureau of Educational and Cultural Affairs.
 Additional support from Rhoda A. Pierce.

 Additional support from Alabama State Council on the Arts, Illinois Arts Council, Illinois Office of Trade and Investment, Iowa Arts Council, Kentucky Arts Council, Michigan Council for Arts and Cultural Affairs, Mississippi Arts Commission, North Dakota Council on the Arts, Ohio Arts Council, and South Dakota Arts Council.
+The exhibition’s presentation in Iowa has been made possible by the Iowa Arts Council and State Historical Museum of Iowa.

 For more information, contact firstname.lastname@example.org.